factoryofthesun/IVaps/README.md

 # If the ONNX model takes separate continuous and discrete inputs, then we need to specify the input type and input names
 qps = estimate_qps(iv_data, ml_path, S, delta, input_type=2, input_names=("c_inputs", "d_inputs"))

+### QPS estimation with passing ML outputs into a decision function
 from mlisne.qps import estimate_qps_with_decision_function

 # We can pass the base function `round` directly into the qps estimation, which will vectorize the function for us and round the ML outputs